 And by contributing to OSRD, these companies:

-• A team of full-time developpers at SNCF Réseau, financed by SNCF Réseau, the French state and the European Union
+- A team of full-time developers at SNCF Réseau, financed by SNCF Réseau, the French state and the European Union

 The OpenRail association

-The OpenRail association is an upcoming non-profit commited to organizing cooperative work around railway software tools.
+The OpenRail association is an upcoming non-profit committed to organizing cooperative work around railway software tools.

 2 - Use cases